-Can you legally run a business from a home office in New York City?
-Yes there are some Home Business Zoning Laws in NYC that restrict the types of business and size, but it is allowed.
-For Home Occupation NYC Zoning requires the home business to be less than 500 square feet or 25% of the home whichever is lower.
+You can run certain types of businesses from an apartment in NYC.
+There are Home Business Zoning Laws in NYC that restrict the types of business and size, but it is allowed.
+For Home Occupation NYC Zoning requires the home business to be less than 500 square feet or 25% of the home whichever is less.
 There are additional use and operational requirements.

 Home Business Zoning Laws NYC

 The NYC Zoning Resolution refers to having a Home Office or Home Businesses operated form a house or apartment as “Home Occupations”.
 The code details certain restrictions that we will list and summarize below for operation a Home Business.